tikv/terraform-tikv-bench/README.md

+**Disclaimer:** Public clouds are *very* unstable performance, you may see dramatically different numbers between runs due to noise, jitter, disk wear, scheduling, machine locality, and network topology.
+If you want to have stable benchmarks, you should adapt this script to a dedicated machine.

 You'll need a DO API token ([$50 credit referral](https://m.do.co/c/b6156cf29450)), `openssh` (with `scp`), and `terraform` to run this benchmark.
 You can get these tools from your friendly package manager.
 (Don't have one?
 [Win](https://scoop.sh/)/[Mac](https://brew.sh/))

 First, you'll need to roll an SSH key next into the `key` and `key.pub` files.